stepanpelc/stepanpelc.github.io/content/me/cv.md

 ---
-title: "Štěpán Pelc – Cloud Infrastructure Architect"
+title: "Stepan Pelc – Cloud Infrastructure Architect"
 date: 2025-07-13T00:00:00Z
 draft: false
 ---

 ## About Me

-Experienced Cloud Infrastructure Architect and DevOps Engineer with over 20 years in IT.
-I design secure, scalable cloud-native platforms with a strong emphasis on automation, open-source tooling, and developer enablement.
-Skilled in Kubernetes, operational design and procedures, and mentoring.
+**Cloud Infrastructure Architect** with over 20 years of hands-on experience in enterprise IT operations.
+I specialize in designing and running secure, scalable **cloud-native platforms**, with a strong emphasis on **private cloud environments**, including **air-gapped** and **self-hosted infrastructures**.
+My work centers on **infrastructure automation**, **Kubernetes orchestration**, **CI/CD pipelines**, and **developer enablement**, using open-source tools and well-established enterprise practices.
+I focus on translating real-world operational challenges into resilient, maintainable platforms.

 ## Experience